 Together with a 2nd manager, the Turkish Airlines representative walked back with us to the booth that was operating the scam. (by now, we noticed that the large red ‘Transfer Desk’ sign had been quietly removed).

-After having some words with the cashier, they assured us that the payment had been cancelled.
+After having ‘words’ with the cashier, the Turkish Airlines guys assured us that the payment had been cancelled.
 However, they also advised us to report the situation to the police.

 At this point, we just wanted to get to a hotel to relax.
-We’d already wasted half of our layover time and didn’t want to spend the rest filling out forms.
+We’d already wasted half of our layover time and didn’t want to spend the rest of it filling out forms.

 The Turkish Airlines representative offered to put us on the next bus to their hotel.
 At least we could get a shower and have something to eat.

 - This is Istanbul airport - Home of Turkish Airlines - It's their turf.

 - Why on earth do they allow these scammers to blatantly operate in the area right next to their office?